Aircloak/IntegrationTests/README.md

 In case of errors, check the log entries, grouped by days, for details.

 You can edit the [configuration file](config.json) to add more tests or change the target machines.
 When adding a new test, check that the expected results are sensible.
-Also, please record the real results and the number of users selected.
-These values are not used (yet), but they can be valuable in case someone needs to investigate a failure during the test.

 If errors are encountered, a notification email is sent to the address specified in the configuration file.